cppalliance/safe-cpp/proposal/draft.md

 ## The `safe` context

 Operations in the safe context are guaranteed not to cause undefined behavior.
-This protection is enforced with a number of methods.
 Some operations linked to undefined behavior can't be vetted by the frontend, during MIR analysis or with panics at runtime.
 Attempting to use them in the safe context makes the program ill-formed.
 These operations are:

 * Dereference of pointers and legacy references.
 This may result in use-after-free undefined behaviors.
 Prefer using borrows, which exhibit lifetime safety thanks to the brorow checker.
 * Pointer offsets.
 Advancing a pointer past the end or the beginning of its allocation is undefined behavior.
 Prefer using slices, which include bounds information.